Visits to Money Museums

-The British Museum’s Citi Money Gallery has planned many GMW events since 2014.
-Their team has involved more and more students to their GMW celebrations each year.
+The British Museum’s Citi Money Gallery has planned many GMW events since 2014 and each year involved more youth.

 During GMW2016, young people were able to engage in the Citi Money Gallery exhibitions to explore the ways in which people have saved historically and whether this is the same as our saving strategies today.
 During the first launch event of the Money Gallery, 300 young people were familiarized with several economic concepts which may appear contemporary, but have actually been in use over the past 4000 years.
 Students were encouraged to challenge their knowledge through topics such as inflation throughout history, financial crises through the ages and historical savings strategies.
 Students were able to handle objects from the collection during the lunch break and visit the Citi Money Gallery.
 Following a talk by Professor Nigel Dodd, the day closed with a debate on the future of money and transactions.